ajaxxxxxxxx/ajaxxxxxxxx.github.io/docs/1listo/5-ChangeLog.md

 ### **Update Instructions: Go to [Listonomicon install location].
 Delete the "Overwite" folder.
 Go to Listonomicon/profiles/Listonomicon and delete modsCache.json and modsettings.lsx.**

+## Listonomicon v5.2 DCMA Compliant Edition
+Save safe?
+No.

+Due to a DCMA takedown being filed against one mod that Listonomicon included, the following armor sets had to be removed:
+* Brazen Bull
+* Sins of the Confessor
+* Beauty in Sin
+* Ursa Nopctua
+* Sins of Ambition
+* Oaken Keeper
+* Jeweled Weaver

+As a result, this update is not save safe because the armor is being removed from the game and your save data won't like that.
+On an unrelated note, I want to remind all users that any mod in MO2 that has [NoDelete] at the start of it's name (for example "[NoDelete] Mod That I Don't Want To Lose") will not be removed by Wabbajack when updating.
+Also nothing in Listo's patch related to rebalancing or changing the loot location of any armors is affected by DCMA.

+Also updated Auto Send Food to Camp, Fix Jump-Fly Shortcut, Automated Summons, Smart Autosaving, and Extra Encounters and Minibosses.

 ## Listonomicon v5.1.1 Hotfix
 Save safe?
 Yes* (if you are a Grave Domain cleric, respec into something else, then update, then respec back)